Prince Edward Road MRT station

-Prince Edward Road MRT station is a future underground Mass Rapid Transit (MRT) station on the Circle Line in Downtown Core, Singapore.
-This station is part of Stage 6 of the Circle Line which will "close the circle" between the HarbourFront and Marina Bay stations.
-It is built along Shenton Way, near the junctions of Keppel Road and Palmer Road.
+Prince Edward Road MRT station is an underground Mass Rapid Transit (MRT) station on the Circle Line (CCL) in the Downtown Core of Singapore.
+The station is situated along Shenton Way, near the junctions of Keppel Road and Palmer Road.
+Surrounding landmarks include Shenton Way Bus Terminal, Hock Teck See Temple, Masjid Haji Muhammad Salleh, Marina Bay Fire Station, the Monetary Authority of Singapore building and the Singapore Conference Hall.

-First announced in 2015, the station originally had the working name Prince Edward.
+First announced in 2015 as part of Stage 6 of the CCL (CCL6), the station originally had the working name Prince Edward.
 Construction of the station began in 2017.
-In 2018, the station was named Prince Edward Road during a naming vote by the Land Transport Authority (LTA).
-The station was to be opened in 2025 along with the other CCL6 stations, but was delayed to 2026 due to the COVID-19 pandemic in Singapore.
+In 2018, the station was named Prince Edward Road during a naming vote by the Land Transport Authority.
+The station commenced operations on 12 July 2026 along with the CCL6 stations.
+The station has a stacked platform arrangement and, as part of the Art in Transit programme, features the artwork Doppler by Gerald Leow.